AKROGIS/ThemeManager/ThemeManager/Docs/Help.md

 ### Metadata Tab

 Each theme list, category, theme and sub-theme can have associated metadata.
 Metadata is either a URL to a web page, a file path to an XML document, or an ArcCatalog path to a data source in a file geodatabase that has embedded metadata for that data source.
 If the associated metadata can be found and is a valid file, then it will be displayed in the metadata tab.
 The format of XML based metadata can be changed by picking a different style sheet from the pick list on the toolbar.
 The style sheets are included in a subfolder with the application.
 Style sheets in this folder can be removed, edited or added to in order to change the choices or display of the metadata.
-The style sheets provided are based on FGDC and ESRI's 9.3 metadata tags.
-Some of the tags used in the ESRI's version 10 metadata are not recognized by the style sheets.
+The style sheets provided are based on FGDC and Esri's 9.3 metadata tags.
+Some of the tags used in the Esri's version 10 metadata are not recognized by the style sheets.

 URL and file based metadata do not require an ArcGIS license to display, but metadata in a geodatabase requires an ArcGIS license.

 ### Preview Panel

-Themes based on ESRI files (\*.lyr and \*.mxd) can be displayed in the preview panel with the same symbology as they would in ArcMap.
+Themes based on Esri files (\*.lyr and \*.mxd) can be displayed in the preview panel with the same symbology as they would in ArcMap.
 Simple navigation tools (zoom, pan) are available in the toolbar.
 You can also use the mouse to zoom and pan.
 The preview panel requires access to the ArcGIS libraries.

 ### Properties Panel

 The attributes of the item (theme list, category, theme or sub theme) currently selected in the active tree view are displayed in the properties tab.
 The properties tab provides a means of editing these items.
 For properties that contain file names/paths, a browse button is available to find the file, or the text field will accept a file dragged/dropped from Windows file explorer.
-Some properties cannot be edited because they are controlled by theme manager, or because the item is in a read only theme list.
+Some properties cannot be edited because they are controlled by Theme Manager, or because the item is in a read only theme list.

 Most properties for themes and sub-themes are populated automatically when the theme is added to Theme Manager; however, these properties can become out of date if the theme's layer file changes.
 The property panel provides a **reload** button that will reread a theme's layer file and update the data source, data type, and any sub-themes.
 The property panels for theme lists and categories also provide a reload button which will reload all the themes contained below them.